 If you prefer to grow your hair long at the back of the head, a rat tail hair isn’t the reason to waive it.
 Instead, long hair hawk looks sharper and more striking than the traditional one.
 You, actually, don’t have to style it so that it fans.
 You can simply leave it hanging for a more casual and effortless look.

-Did you know that a mohawk can look quite elegant and dapper?
+Did you know that a wide mohawk can look quite elegant and dapper?
 With the hair on top swept back, it doesn’t give as rebellious and daring impression as when it’s spiked up.
 That said, a hawk can be customized to fit even a pretty formal ambiance.

-Blonde Mohawk Haircut
+Stripped Mohawk Haircut

-Even though a mohawk hairstyle already comes out very much pronounced, you may still add some contrast to it by dyeing the top section of your hair into blonde.
+Even though a mohawk hairstyle already comes out very pronounced, you may still add some contrast to it by dyeing the top section of your hair into blonde.
 In this way, no matter how short your crest is, you can rest assured that it will be distinctive anyway.

 Mohawk Haircut With Beard